IgniteUI/igniteui-docfx/jp/components/icon.md

     <iframe id="svg-icon-sample-iframe" seamless width="100%" height="100%" frameborder="0" src="{environment:demosBaseUrl}/svg-icon-sample"  onload="onSampleIframeContentLoaded(this);">
 </div>
 <div>
-    <button data-localize="stackblitz" class="stackblitz-btn" data-iframe-id="svg-icon-sample-iframe" data-demos-base-url="{environment:demosBaseUrl}">                view on stackblitz
+    <button data-localize="stackblitz" disabled class="stackblitz-btn" data-iframe-id="svg-icon-sample-iframe" data-demos-base-url="{environment:demosBaseUrl}">                view on stackblitz
     </button>
 </div>

 ### Breaking Changes in 6.2.0
-* `glyphName` property is removed from [`IgxIconComponent`]({environment:angularApiUrl}/classes/igxiconcomponent.html).
-This means that the icon name should be explicitly defined between the opening and closing tags.
+* The [`IgxIconComponent`]({environment:angularApiUrl}/classes/igxiconcomponent.html) `iconName` property is deprecated.
+To set the icon name for 'material' icons, place the name of the icon between the opening and closing tags.
+For 'Font Awesome' and SVG icons, use the `name` property.

 ### API リファレンス
 <div class="divider--half"></div>